|

 sultans.
 After one last, brief invasion a few years later by Persia,

 Oman was free for good of foreign-occupying powers.
+Isolated

 from their Arab neighbors by the desert, the Omanis became an